TabbycatDebate/tabbycat/docs/features/adjudicator-allocation.rst

 Various kinds of information are displayed using different colour codes.
 When hovering over, or dragging an adjudicator:

 - Their conflicts with other adjudicators and teams will show as red highlights
-- Their institutional conflicts with other ajdudicators and teams will show as orange highlights
+- Their institutional conflicts with other adjudicators and teams will show as orange highlights
 - Teams and adjudicators they have previously seen will highlight blue.

 These colors are also used when adjudicators are in positions where any of the above apply.
 IE, in a panel where the team and adjudicator are conflicted, each will be highlighted red.
 In addition, panels with odd numbers of adjudicators, or that are missing a chair will be highlighted purple.